latimercaleb/java-practice/JavaNotes.md

 - Configure `Web-Inf/web.xml` to allow DispatchServlet then enable URL mapping
 - Add some further configurations for component scanning, conversion, formatting and validation as well as MVC view resolver

+When importing sometimes the app will crash due to missing refferences, enable Apache runtime via properties => project facets, to enable the finding of the path

 ### Configuring the servlet
 First make a new project in eclipse `Dynamic web project` then import spring jar files into `WebContent/Web-inf/lib`.
 Doing this adds them to the classpath and buildpath automagically.